 As previously discussed, the type of adult day care your loved one needs will depend on his or her medical, physical, and social needs.
 It is important to determine what services your family and loved one require prior to choosing a facility, as this will help guide your search and help you select an adult day center that is right for you.

 Adult day care regulation

 There are very few federal rules and regulations governing adult day care.
 Like most forms of senior care, adult day care is instead regulated at the state and local levels.

 Most states have licensing or certification requirements as well as zoning regulations, staffing requirements, and health and safety codes.
-Regulations vary from state to state and most states have different requirements for social adult day care centers and adult day health care (ADHC) centers.
-In addition, some states further regulate Alzheimer's and dementia
+Regulations vary from state to state, and most states have different requirements for social adult day care centers and adult day health care (ADHC) centers.
+In addition, some states further regulate Alzheimer’s and dementia day care centers.

 It is important to thoroughly research and understand your state’s laws and regulations before selecting a facility.

 - 13 states do not require certification or licensure but require publicly-funded adult day care providers to enter into contractual agreements with a state agency

 Visit your state’s .gov website to learn more about your state’s specific requirements.

 Adult day care centers vary greatly in the nature and scope of the services they provide.
 Most centers provide the following: